The-Egg-Corp/wails-build-action/README.md

 ### Changelog
 - Added support for Bun setup.
 Defaults to `false`.
 - Changed `nsis` to be required.
-- Added `node-uses` option to customize which action to use for Node setup.
 - Bumped `upload-artifact`. **v3** -> **@v4**.
 - Bumped `setup-go`. **v4** -> **v5**.
 - Bumped `setup-node`. **v3** -> **v4**.